-To maintain (and grow) your share of organic search traffic, you need to know what the latest blogging trends are.
+Knowing what the latest blogging trends are wil help you maintain and grow your share of organic search traffic.
 In this article, you'll discover the 11 most important blogging trends for 2020.

 Let's dive in!